 Council manages two fishing huts sites and four motor camps on reserve land, subject to the Reserves Act 1977.
-Fishing huts sites are located at South Rangitata and Stratheona near Pleasant Point.
-Land on which privately owned fishing huts are located is leased to hut owners, who are responsible for all hut and site maintenance.
+Fishing huts sites are located at South Rangitata and Stratheona near

+Pleasant Point, Land on which privately owned fishing huts are located is leased to hut owners, who are responsible for all hut and site maintenance.

 Four motor camps are managed on domain reserves at Geraldine, Temuka, Pleasant Point and South Rangitata.
 Geraldine and Temuka are open permanently, while Pleasant Point and South Rangitata are seasonal.
 All motor camps are leased under management agreements.
-For complete information relating to this activity, please refer to Section Two of the Long Term Plan 2015-25.